neenanhi/CSE123_Project/src/espFirestoreExample/README.md

 * Open the Arduino IDE, then sketch and upload onto the ESP32-C3 board.

 ### Libraries:
-1. ArduinoJson by Benoit Blanchon
+1. ArduinoJson by Benoit Blanchon.
+2. Firebase Arduino Client Library for ESP8266 and ESP32 by Mobizt.

 ### Boards Manager: